flamyKid/pulling/README.md

 ## Install
 To start using the repository, first install python from its [official page](https://www.python.org/downloads/).
 After that, install the pulling package through the console.

 > **> pip install pulling**

+You can see code examples in test/pulling_test.py

 ## Future
 Such a repository can be extended for life.
 That's what I will do.
 But the next version (where there will be parsing from other formats) will not be released soon, because in 2020 and 2021, I am preparing for exams and admission to the Institute.
 So, keep this repository and be patient.